Quilindschy Hartman: Feyenoord

 On 19 June 2020, Hartman signed his first professional contract at Feyenoord, where he was an academy player since moving from Excelsior in 2010.
 He made his debut for the club on 21 August 2022, starting away against RKC Waalwijk in a 1–0 win.
 On 8 September 2022, Hartman made his European debut as a starter in a 4–2 away defeat to Lazio in the UEFA Europa League.
-Hartman scored his first goal for the club on 10 November 2022, scoring Feyenoord's first and only goal in a 1–0 win against SC Cambuur.
+Hartman scored his first goal for the club on 10 November 2022, scoring Feyenoord's first and only goal in a 1–0 win against Cambuur.
 Four days later, Feyenoord announced that the club and Hartman had reached an agreement for the player to extend his contract with two years until 2025.
 On 17 November 2022, Hartman signed his new contract.
 Hartman received praise for his performance in De Klassieker on 22 January 2023, with Wesley Sneijder calling Hartman the man of the match.
 On 25 January 2023, Hartman's squad number was changed from 19 to 5.
 Hartman became a regular starter of a Feyenoord side that secured the club's first Eredivisie title in six years with a 3–0 win against Go Ahead Eagles on 14 March 2023.

 On 4 August 2023, Hartman was a starter as Feyenoord lost the Johan Cruyff Shield 0–1 to PSV.
 On 29 August 2023, he once again extended his contract, with him signing a new contract until 2026.
 Hartman made his UEFA Champions League debut in a 2–0 win against Celtic on 19 September 2023.
 He scored with his effort in a penalty shoot-out Feyenoord lost against Roma in the knock-out play-off round of the UEFA Europa League on 22 February 2024.
-On 31 March 2024, he sustained a knee injury during a 4–2 win over FC Utrecht, which sidelined him for the remainder of the season, including the KNVB Cup final, in which Feyenoord beat NEC 1–0.
+On 31 March 2024, he sustained a knee injury during a 4–2 win over Utrecht, which sidelined him for the remainder of the season, including the KNVB Cup final, in which Feyenoord beat NEC 1–0.

 After ten months of injury, Hartman returned to the pitch as a substitute for Hugo Bueno in a 2–1 defeat against rivals Ajax on 2 February 2025.
 After his injury, he was not included in Feyenoord's squad for the UEFA Champions League knockout phase.
 In an interview in August 2025, Hartman stated that he left Feyenoord due to troubles with head coach Robin van Persie after he did not want to extend his contract.
 Van Persie responded that Hartman did not have the expected attitude and intensity during the training sessions.